 - have adequate provision for lighting, heating and ventilation

-- have satisfactory facilities in the house for the preparation and cooking of food, including a sink with a satisfactory supply of hot and cold water
+- have satisfactory facilities in the house for the preparation and cooking of food, including a sink with hot and cold water

 - have a suitably located water-closet for the occupant's exclusive use